 Programming with Python for Beginners

-Programming with Python for Beginners has been designed for artists, designers and communicators who want to delve into the world of machine learning but don't know where to start.
+Programming with Python for Beginners has been designed for artists, designers and communicators who want to delve into the world of programming but don't know where to start.

 If you have never done any computer programming, looking at pages and pages of programme code can be daunting.
 In this course you will learn the basics of computer programming and use these to create a simple music library application.